kumichou/terralist/docs/configuration.md

 ### `saml-name-attribute`

 The SAML attribute name that contains the user's name.
+Supports Go template syntax for combining multiple attributes.
+Use `{{.attributeName}}` syntax to reference SAML attributes.

 | Name | Value |
 | --- | --- |